tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

   climate change can affect mosquito abundance, survival, transmission dynamics, and pathogen development within vectors.

-This issue is concerning as worsening of climate change trends and warmer temperatures in NYC can create more hospitable environments for mosquitoes carrying West Nile virus and may increase human-mosquito interaction.
+This issue is concerning as worsening climate change trends and warmer temperatures in NYC can create more hospitable environments for mosquitoes carrying West Nile virus and may increase human-mosquito interaction.
 Motivated by these concerns, we aimed to explore the rising temperatures trends in NYC, West Nile virus incidence in NYC, and what